 Today, Pearl Jam is one of the most notable and beloved live bands in the world.
-Over more than 25 years of relentless touring and prolific studio output, the band has earned themselves a die-hard worldwide following.
+Over the course of nearly three decades of relentless touring and prolific studio output, the band has earned themselves a die-hard worldwide following.
 The most impassioned Pearl Jam fans know that the essence of the band can only truly be gleaned from their famously electric live shows, known to consistently push past three hours of grunge-rock mastery.

 As vocalist Eddie Vedder said onstage during an October 22nd concert back in 2014, on this day in 1990 “ it was our first gig.
 We’re proud of that.
 We’re proud to still be together.
 We’re proud to be in a long relationship.”
 We’re glad you all are still together too, EV!

 Below, you can watch footage of Mookie Blaylock’s (a.k.a.
 Pearl Jam’s) fateful first show at The Off Ramp Cafe in Seattle, courtesy of YouTube user arsanmar:

 Mookie Blaylock (Pearl Jam) – 10/22/1990 (first show ever)

 Setlist: Mookie Blaylock | Off Ramp Cafe | Seattle, WA | 10/22/90

 Set: Release, Alone, Alive, Once, Even Flow, Black, Breath

 Encore: Just A Girl